 Mud Kitchen Plans

-Disclaimer: I don’t have an exact plan for this mud kitchen.
+Disclaimer: I don’t have exact plans for this mud kitchen diy.
 But here is our supplies list.
 I originally thought I would use up all our 2×6 leftovers on the base and the upper section of the mud kitchen.
 After I got going though, I realized I needed lightweight boards up top so it wasn’t top heavy.
 If I was buying supplies from scratch I could have used lighter lumber down below too, but what I love about the finished product is how solid it is.
 I don’t have to worry about this thing tipping over or breaking if one of the kids decides to stand on it.
 I also made the kitchen in two main pieces.
-The base table and then the backing slides down into the base so it’s steady.
+The base table work surface, and then the backing slides down into the base so it’s steady.
 This way we can move or store it easily if we needed.

 Our Supplies List: